Previous development applications and approvals

 Checking for previous applications or approvals before buying or developing a property can save you time and money.

-You can use the application enquiry search tool within Council’s Online Planning System (PDOnline) to view details for a specific development application.
-Current and past development applications, including plans and conditions of approval, can be viewed on PDOnline for applications dating back to 1 January 2004.
+You can view specific development application details using the application enquiry search tool PDOnline.
+This is Brisbane City Council’s Online Planning System.
+Current and past development applications, including plans and conditions of approval, are available on PDOnline.
+Details are available for applications dating back to 1 January 2004.
 There is no charge for this service.

-To find out details and advice on a specific development application not available through PDOnline (lodged prior to 1 January 2004), you will need to phone Council's planning officers on 07 3403 8888.
-These officers can retrieve historical records (decision documents, including the decision notice, approved plans and conditions of approval) to respond to your enquiry.
+You need to phone Council on 07 3403 8888 to find out details and advice on a specific development application not available through PDOnline lodged prior to 1 January 2004.
+Council's planning officers can retrieve historical records.
+These include decision documents, including the decision notice, approved plans and conditions of approval.
 Where appropriate, you may arrange to view these decision documents.
-However, Council cannot provide copies of approved plans through this service.
+Council cannot provide copies of approved plans through this service.

 Further information about a development application may be accessible through Council’s Planning and Development Certificate or Right to Information services.
 Phone Council on 07 3403 8888 for more information relating to these services.

 For written information, you can request a Planning and Development Certificate for a fee, in accordance with the Planning Act 2016.

 A Planning and Development Certificate does not include copies of development plans.
 It will not state whether or not the current use is lawful.
 A standard and a full certificate refers to building approvals issued after 30 March 1998.

 There are three types of planning and development certificates.
 Each provides a different level of information.
 Find out the relevant fees for each certificate.